 Article 11 – Termination

-a. attributable failure on the part of the buyer to meet its obligations;
+a. attributable failure on the part of the Buyer to meet its obligations;

-b. the death of the buyer or the buyer going into receivership;
+b. the death of the Buyer or the Buyer going into receivership;

-c. application by the buyer for suspension of payments, bankruptcy or approval under Netherlands Debt Rescheduling (Natural Persons) Act.
+c. application by the Buyer for suspension of payments, bankruptcy or approval under Netherlands Debt Rescheduling (Natural Persons) Act.

-11.4.
+11.2.
 Airworks is entitled to damages in the event of termination as referred to in paragraph 1 sub a of this Article.

 Article 12 – Delivery address

 12.1.
-If Airworks undertakes the erection of the purchased Item the buyer shall, in principle, determine the location at which the purchased Item is to be erected.
-The buyer is responsible for the correct marking of the location where the purchased Item is to be erected.
-Furthermore, the buyer is to be present on commencement of the works in order to indicate the marking.
-If the buyer is not present on commencement of the works the erection shall be deemed to have been undertaken
+If Airworks undertakes the erection of the purchased Item the Buyer shall, in principle, determine the location at which the Item is to be erected.
+The Buyer is responsible for the correct marking of the location where the Item is to be erected.
+Furthermore, the Buyer is to be present on commencement of the works in order to indicate the marking.
+If the Buyer is not present on commencement of the works the erection shall be deemed to have been undertaken

 12.2.
-The buyer guarantees that the purchased Item can be erected at the location in a safe manner and without the risk of damage to other people’s property and/or infringement of other people’s rights.
-The buyer is obliged to notify Airworks about the presence of wires, cables, pipes and other work on or in the ground.
+The Buyer guarantees that the purchased Item can be erected at the location in a safe manner and without the risk of damage to other people’s property and/or infringement of other people’s rights.
+The Buyer is obliged to notify Airworks about the presence of wires, cables, pipes and other work on or in the ground.

 12.3.
 The site on which the purchased Item is to be erected must be easily accessible and capable of being driven on.
-Airworks can demand that the buyer allocates a different location if the location designated by the buyer is deemed unsuitable and/or unsafe and/or is not without risk of damage.
-The buyer cannot appeal to the seller if Airworks does not invoke this authority.
+Airworks can demand that the Buyer allocates a different location if the location designated by the Buyer is deemed unsuitable and/or unsafe and/or is not without risk of damage.
+The Buyer cannot appeal to the seller if Airworks does not invoke this authority.

 agreed power points, cabling, suspension points, truss scaffolding and cherry picker, etc. shall be ready.
-Facilities that may be required for these are to be provided by the buyer and shall be entirely at the expense of the buyer.
+Facilities that may be required for these are to be provided by the Buyer and shall be entirely at the expense of the Buyer.

 12.5.
-Damage to the site and/or buildings, lines, pipes or other objects on or in the ground that is caused by erecting and keeping erect the purchased Item shall be /remain at the expense of the buyer.
+Damage to the site and/or buildings, lines, pipes or other objects on or in the ground that is caused by erecting and keeping erect the purchased Item shall be /remain at the expense of the Buyer.

 12.6.
-The buyer is responsible for the (costs of) power supply and power consumption.
+The Buyer is responsible for the (costs of) power supply and power consumption.
 The Airworks prices are based on the fact that the purchased goods can be delivered to easily accessible locations at ground level.
-The costs for work stoppage as a result of this shall be at the expense of the buyer.
-Airworks is authorised to charge the buyer for extra costs incurred in relation to the delivery and recovery.
-If, in the opinion of the seller, there are unsafe and unworkable conditions, including weather conditions or the weather forecast, the seller is entitled to suspend or stop the assembly / disassembly work, without the buyer being entitled to claim any compensation in respect of this.
+The costs for work stoppage as a result of this shall be at the expense of the Buyer.
+Airworks is authorised to charge the Buyer for extra costs incurred in relation to the delivery and recovery.
+If, in the opinion of the seller, there are unsafe and unworkable conditions, including weather conditions or the weather forecast, the seller is entitled to suspend or stop the assembly / disassembly work, without the Buyer being entitled to claim any compensation in respect of this.

 Article 13 – Other